corda/corda/docs/packages.md

 Internal, do not use.
 These APIs and implementations which are currently being revised and are subject to future change.

+# Package net.corda.core.cordapp

+This package contains the interface to CorDapps from within a node.
+A CorDapp can access its own context by using the CordappProvider.getAppContext() class.
+These classes are not intended to be constructed manually and no interface to do this will be provided.

 # Package net.corda.core.concurrent

 Provides a simplified [java.util.concurrent.Future] class that allows registration of a callback to execute when the future